-Come learn about environmental issues and economic concepts while enjoying a beautiful setting in Irvington, Virginia.
+Come learn about environmental issues and economic concepts while enjoying a beautiful setting in Irvington, Virginia, March 15-18, 2014.
 The resort is tucked away on a private, lush peninsula in Virginia's Northern Neck, bound by the Chesapeake Bay to the east, the Potomac River to the north, and the Rappahannock River to the south.
 The Tides Inn sits on a bluff overlooking Carters Creek in charming Lancaster County.

 Middle and high school teachers will learn how to use economic principles to analyze environmental issues and examine how a rational, economic approach to the environment helps students understand the complexity of these issues.
 Workshop facilitators demonstrate lesson plans and lead intellectually stimulating sessions.
 The program includes a field trip.